Today, I will share some back strengthening exercises specifically for men.

 Perform one set of 5 reps on each side.
 You can progress to 10 reps.
 Perform this exercise in a smooth, controlled movement with a quick stop at the end.
 The intensity will be light to moderate, depending on how heavy the medicine ball is and on how quickly you do the movement.

 The purpose of this exercise is twofold.
 The first is to target the abdominal area and strengthen it up to help the back, and second is to strengthen the hips and knees and to work on the proper movement of the body — to have the upper body act as one unit and to have the movement happen in the hips instead of the spine.

 #3 – Bird Dog Exercise

 Bird Dog Exercise

 Perform 1 set of 5 reps on each side.
 Do this in a smooth, controlled movement with a good stop at the end.
 The intensity is light.

 The purpose of this exercise is to work on the core and abdominal areas, which help the back, and also work on the muscles that stabilize the hips and shoulders.
 Stabilizing those two areas will help ease lower back pain.

 #4 – Front Plank to Side Plank

-Start in a plank position, maintaining proper alignment with your head, shoulders and hips.
+Start in a plank position, maintaining proper alignment with your head, shoulders, and hips.
 Tighten your abdominal area.
-Move from your forearms to one side, lift your arm overhead, and then return to the starting position.
+Move from your forearms to one side, lift your arms overhead, and then return to the starting position.
 Repeat this movement on the other side and then return to the starting position.